Instructional Design and Development (Ph.D.)

 Applicants with a Master's degree in Instructional Design and Development or equivalent may be admitted to the regular Ph.D. program.
 After transcript review, however, the admission committee may require additional coursework and/or successful completion of the Master's comprehensive exam.
 Any additional pre-requisite coursework will be indicated in the acceptance letter.

 The Admissions Committee will select the most highly qualified candidates to be considered for admission to the program.
 A positive effort will be made to identify and recruit minority students into the program.
-The following must be on file for an applicant to be considered.

 The admission decision involves evaluation of the following: the grade-point average on undergraduate and graduate course work, scores on the GRE or the MAT, letters of recommendation, professional experience,the applicant's statement of purpose, and the program's current enrollment.
 Final decisions regarding admission will be based on the applicant's personal and professional qualifications as well as the program's ability to accommodate additional doctoral students.
 Upon acceptance by the College of Education and Professional Studies, the applicant will be recommended for admission.
 Admissions will notify all applicants in writing of the disposition of their applications.

 Information about the Ph.D. program should be requested from the Coordinator, Instructional Design and Development Program, UCOM 3800, College of Education and Professional Studies, the University of South Alabama, Mobile, Alabama 36688-0002 (Telephone: (251) 380-2861).

 All documents for admission review (i.e., transcripts, test scores or letters of recommendation) must be official and mailed from the home institutions or testing agency directly to the Office of Admissions.
 Once submitted, documents become the property of the University of South Alabama.